twiz-/split-analytics/README.md

 ```

 We're going to lookup only events that happened from a certain IP address.
 The one we click on.
 We'll pass in that ip address as a query parameter
-when we click through to the visitory journey page.
+when we click through to the visitor journey page.
 So, let's update our analytics_dashbaord view to do that.

 `analytics_dashboard.html.erb`